JaePyJs/perpetual-help-enrollment-system/memory_bank/productContext.md

 - Clear navigation with logical information architecture
 - Real-time updates for enrollment status and availability
 - Helpful error messaging and guided workflows

+## Security and Reliability Goals

+- All user data is protected with strong validation and sanitization on both frontend and backend
+- Authentication and authorization are enforced for all sensitive actions
+- Security best practices (XSS, CSRF, rate limiting, password hashing, error handling) are implemented throughout
+- System is designed to prevent data leaks and unauthorized access
+- Audit logging and monitoring are in place for accountability

+## May 2025: Type Safety and Robustness

+- Frontend forms (especially student-profile) now use explicit string types for select fields.
+- All major TypeScript warnings are resolved in the frontend.
+- Backend validation and error handling should be reviewed for production use.